Fall 2020 Move-In

 Pick Your Move-In Arrival Time

-Your move-in date will be posted on the MyHousing portal later this month.
+Your assigned move-in date will be posted on the MyHousing portal by the end of day Tuesday, September 22.
 Once posted, you will also be able to self-select your move-in arrival time.
 It is critical that you arrive promptly on your assigned date and selected time so that planned physical distancing can be kept intact, helping to ensure your safety and the safety of those around you.
 You can further enhance your safe move-in experience by reviewing Move-In Day information (below) in advance of your arrival.

 Daily Symptom Monitoring